 “[600 HIGHWAYMEN is] one of New York’s best nontraditional theater companies” – The New Yorker

 Part Two: An Encounter – Nested at the center of an empty space is a small table bisected by glass.
-You sit at the table, opposite a stranger, with a stack of index cards, a handful of objects, and a set of instructions to guide you.
-What will come from this?
+You sit at the table, opposite a stranger, with a stack of notecards and a set of instructions to guide you.
+Using this script and a few simple objects, a simple exercise of working together becomes an invitation to expand how you imagine one another.
+What will come from this private piece of theater?
 It is a chance at being heard, a brave moment to show up.

-This production was commissioned by The Arts Center at NYU Abu Dhabi, Stanford Live at Stanford University, and Festival Theaterformen, and was originally commissioned and co-conceived by Temple Contemporary at Temple University, USA.
-A Phone Call (Part One) was developed in partnership with On the Boards production and technical teams.
+This production was commissioned by The Arts Center at NYU Abu Dhabi, Stanford Live at Stanford University, Festival Theaterformen, and The Public Theater, and was originally commissioned and co-conceived by Temple Contemporary at Temple University, USA.
 Original support for the production was provided by The Pew Center for Arts & Heritage, Philadelphia.